Select Page

 through those who normally would not be listened to by others.

-They were given value and voice and a reason to share.
+They were given value and purpose and a reason to share, and because of their excitement others believed too.

-Isn’t that hopeful for others who seem to think they have no voice or purpose?
+Isn’t that hopeful for those who seem to think they have no voice?

 The night there were shepherds staying in the fields and their lives would be changed forever.